scottscharl/scottscharl.github.io/index.markdown

 * Taking an intro. to JavaScript course at [Codecademy](https://www.codecademy.com/courses/introduction-to-javascript).

 * Increasing engagement for [QuoteBot](/quotebot), my bot that collects quotes from friends and posts them to [Twitter](https://twitter.com/squotebot).

-* Reading [Zapier's](https://zapier.com) ebook *Introduction to API's*.
-If you're curious like me, You can [download the ebook for free here](https://cdn.zapier.com/storage/learn_ebooks/e06a35cfcf092ec6dd22670383d9fd12.pdf).

 * (more on my [Projects](/projects) page)